How to get here

 Cromwell Road is served by the 74 bus route.
 For information on bus routes and maps:

 See bus route map information on the TfL website

 Whilst there is no parking on the hospital grounds there are a number of car parks nearby:

 LCP Parking, Marriott Hotel, 147 Cromwell Road, London, SW5 OTU

 Copthorne Tara Hotel, Scarsdale Place, Marloes Road, London, W8 5SR

 There are parking meters on Marloes Road, London W8 6LA and Lexham Gardens which runs directly behind the hospital and where you can park for up to four hours.

 Although we are not in the congestion zone, you may have to cross the London congestion charging zone to reach the hospital.
-Go to the TFL website for more information about congestion charges.
+For more information about congestion charges: